 UPCS may conduct parent meetings which are orderly and all parties are required to remain respectful.
-We will not allow swearing, yelling, or threatening during a meeting.
+We will not allow swearing, yelling, or threatening during a meeting in-person, over the phone, or any electronic communication such as email or text.
 In the event of inappropriate and unacceptable behavior, administration will terminate the meeting and the parents/guardians will be escorted from the building.
 In the event of unacceptable electronic or written correspondence, administration will immediately cancel the meeting.
+If the behavior continues and/or verbal or written threats are made, the Police may be contacted.
 This type of behavior may result in the parent(s)/guardian(s) being banned from the school and may require, at their expense, a mediator for future meetings.